Table of contents

 Instead of doing above, I can just select / highlight the class / function name and press Control + F6.
-I do this a lot because I believe having a right name is essential for clean code best practices.
+I do this a lot because I believe having the right name is essential for clean code best practices.

 5. Show Diff (Control + D)

 Another shortcut key that I use a lot is Control + D to show diff in GitHub repository.
-This is my common practice to review my code before I commit anything into the GitHub.
+This is my common practice to review my code before I commit anything to the GitHub.

 The problem is this Control + D shortcut key works only when you're in Commit tab.
 For example, when you're in Project tab, it doesn't work anymore.
 However, you still can Right Click-> Git -> Show Diff to view the diff.

 [Updated: July 17, 2022] - Added optimize imports shortcut key below.

 6. Optimize Imports (Control + Alt + O)